By Steve Beauregard

 With this western Florida gambling monopoly, the Seminole Hard Rock Tampa is thriving.
-With 190,000 square feet of gaming space, it ranks as one of the largest casinos in the U.S.A..
-And it’s about to get bigger (more on that below).
+With 239,000 square feet of gaming space, it ranks as one of the largest casinos in the U.S.A..

-The Hard Rock currently has just over 4,000 slot machines, ranging from penny machines to high-limit slots where it costs (gulp) $1,000 per spin.
+The Seminole Hard Rock Tampa has 5,000 slot machines, ranging from penny machines to high-limit slots where it costs (gulp) $1,000 per spin.

-The more than 120 table games are spread out in different areas, and they include a high-limit room, a blackjack pit with sexy dealers, and an Asian-themed room called the Jubao Palace.
+The 179 table games are spread out in different areas, and they include a high-limit room, a blackjack pit with sexy dealers, and an Asian-themed room called the Jubao Palace.

 Here’s a map showing you the Seminole Hard Rock Tampa (orange star), along with the three area racetrack/poker rooms: Derby Lane (yellow), Tampa Downs (Black), and Tampa Greyhound Track (Brown).

 While you’ll find most of the usual favorites at the Seminole Hard Rock: blackjack, Let-it-ride, mini-baccarat, Pai Gow, 3-card poker, etc., you will NOT find live craps games or roulette tables here.
 There are electronic craps and roulette, but not their live versions.
 I’m unclear as to the specifics, but the Seminole Indian tribe’s compact with the state of Florida appears to prohibit live craps and roulette.

 (Related: Seminole Hard Rock Tampa Parking Fee & Map)